puppetlabs/puppet-docs/source/pe/3.2/razor_prereqs.markdown

 The following sections provide the steps for a basic setup that you can use to evaluate Razor.
 The setup steps below use dnsmasq; however, you can use any DHCP and TFTP service with Razor.

-**Warning:** Proceed with caution.
+>**Warning:** Proceed with caution.
 We recommend testing on a completely isolated test environment because running a second DCHCP server on your company's network could bring down the network.
-In addition, running a second DHCP server that will boot into the Razor microkernal and register with the server has a bigger risk.
+In addition, running a second DHCP server that will boot into the Razor microkernel and register with the server has a bigger risk.
 In a case like this, if someone has established a policy that node matches, a simple reboot could cause Razor to replace a server with a fresh OS install.

 ###Before You Begin

 Things you should know before you set up provisioning:

 + Razor has been specifically validated on RHEL/CentOS 6.4, but should work on all 6.x versions.
 See the [CentOS site](http://isoredirect.centos.org/centos/6/isos/x86_64/) for options.
-+ The Razor microkernal is 64-bit only.
++ The Razor microkernel is 64-bit only.
 Razor can only provision 64-bit machines.

 ##Install Overview